Xiaolu1263/Xiaolu1263.github.io/_pages/about.md

 :briefcase: Research Projects
 ======
 <b> 1.
-Device-free Wireless Monitoring System:</b> A device-free motion sensing system, which won the [CES 2020 Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2020/Honorees/L/Linksys-Aware.aspx).
+Device-free Wireless Monitoring System:</b> A device-free motion sensing system, which won the [CES 2020 Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2020/Honorees/L/Linksys-Aware.aspx).  <br />
 <b> 2.
-Wireless Vital Signs Detection System: </b> Origin Health for Remote Patient Monitoring, which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx).
+Wireless Vital Signs Detection System: </b> Origin Health for Remote Patient Monitoring, which won the [CES 2021 Best of Innovation Award](https://www.ces.tech/Innovation-Awards/Honorees/2021/Best-Of/O/Origin-Health-Remote-Patient-Monitoring.aspx).   <br />
 <b> 3.
-Wireless Driver Arrival Sensing for Smart Car </b>
+Wireless Driver Arrival Sensing for Smart Car: </b> Your car knows when you are going to arrive (WiFi-FTM, IEEE 802.11mc, 2016).   <br />
-  * We developed a driver's arrival time sensing system (using WiFi-FTM, IEEE 802.11mc, 2016) which makes the car more smart in multiple-service management than the existing driver's presence sensing only system.

-<b> 4. mmWave-Based Vital Signs Monitoring </b>
+<b> 4. mmWave-Based Vital Signs Monitoring: </b> Know your  breathing rate, heart rate and heart rate viability (HRV) with no wearables.   <br />
-  * We designed and implemented a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability (HRV) for multiple objects.
+  * We designed and implemented a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the for multiple objects.
 The research has been implemented by using off-the-shelf [TI mmWave Radar](https://www.ti.com/tool/IWR1843BOOST) and part of it has been invited to demo for [Qualcomm](https://www.qualcomm.com/).

 <b> 5. mmWave and 5G Massive MIMO for Localization and Tracking </b>
   * Developed and implemented the system on the base of Time Reversal and Massive MIMO techniques, which over- comes the unavoidable multipath distortions and thus improving the scalability in different environments